Meg Medina

 Meg Medina is an American children’s book author of Cuban descent whose books celebrate Latino culture and the lives of young people.
-She is the 2023 – 2024 National Ambassador of Young People’s Literature.
-Medina is the recipient of the 2019 John Newbery Medal for her middle grade novel, Merci Suárez Changes Gears.
+She served as the 2023–2024 National Ambassador for Young People’s Literature.
+Medina is the recipient of the 2019 John Newbery Medal for her middle grade novel, Merci Suárez Changes Gears and the Pura Belpré Award for Yaqui Delgado Wants to Kick Your Ass (2014) and the Pura Belpré Award Honor Book in 2016 for Mango, Abuela and Me).

 Early life and education

 Medina is the younger of two daughters of Lidia Regla Metauten and Juan Norberto Medina, who emigrated from Cuba in the early 1960s.
 The couple separated shortly before Medina’s birth, and her mother relocated with her children to Queens, New York, where they were joined over the years with remaining family members from Cuba.
 Medina often points to her early life experiences as the underpinnings of her works, which examine themes of immigration, family estrangements, separation from loved ones, and financial hardships.

 Medina attended P.S.
 22 in Flushing, Queens, followed by Junior High School 189.
 During her high school years, Medina reconnected briefly with her father and attended Seekonk High School in Massachusetts, where her father had settled with his new wife and family.

 Medina began her studies at Hunter College of the City University of New York, although she ultimately transferred to Queens College to complete her degree.
 She married a childhood friend, Javier Menendez, in 1983 and graduated the following year, majoring in Communication Arts and minoring in English Writing.